atsapura/CardManagement/article/Fighting.Complexity.md

     let validateCreateCardCommand : ValidateCreateCardCommand =
         fun cmd ->
         // that's a computation expression for `Result<>` type.
-        // Thanks to this we don't have to chose between short code and strait forward one,
+        // Thanks to this we don't have to chose between short code and straight forward one,
         // like we have to do in C#
         result {
             let! name = LetterString.create "name" cmd.Name